Clarence Richeson: Education and career

-He took a pastorate at the Baptist Church in Hyannis, Massachusetts, on Cape Cod in June, 1908.
+Richeson took a pastorate at the Baptist Church in Hyannis, Massachusetts, on Cape Cod in June, 1908.
 Once Dr. Ferdinand A. Binford, a member of the Church removed a callous from the Richeson's hand and that night, he was called to Richeson's boarding room.
 When he arrived he found two or three members of the Church restraining Richeson.
 He appeared at times to be partly conscious and other times to be practically unconscious with no knowledge of what he was doing or saying.
 Richeson talked irrationally, raved incoherently and physically manifested an abnormal degree of strength.
 The doctor gave him a shot of morphine which quieted him.
 In the morning he was rational but physically weak and apparently as "normal as he ever was."

 Dr. Charles Harwood met Richeson in the summer of 1909 when, early in December, Richeson reported a robbery from his room.
 The State Police asked Dr. Harwood to investigate the robbery because of curious circumstances.
 Dr. Harwood inadvertently met Richeson on a train and discussed the robbery.
 Dr. Harwood concluded "his whole state of mind appeared insane."
 On a subsequent meeting with Richeson "he confirmed the impression of a man suffering from insanity."

 In April 1910, he resigned his pastorate after two years in Hyannis having awakened considerable adverse feeling in the Church.
 On May 20, 1910, the prominent Immanuel Baptist Church in Newton, Massachusetts, voted to call him as minister and he first preached there June 1, 1910.
 He soon met 16-year-old Avis Linnell and on December 19, her birthday, he gave her an engagement ring.
 Richeson wrote a letter of resignation to the church on November 2.
 The Church voted 30 to 15 not to accept Richeson's resignation.